jgagne/ajovt3-zs21-vskk/05-voice-tone.md

 >
 > — [George Orwell](https://www.openculture.com/2016/05/george-orwells-six-rules-for-writing-clear-and-tight-prose.html), author and critic

 Consider the writing you’ve done this semester.
-Take inventory of the voice, tone, and style used in your about texts, case study, and CV, and write a simple content style guide that summarizes your personal brand’s voice, tone, and style.
+Take inventory of the voice, tone, and style used in your about texts, case study, and CV, then write a simple content style guide that summarizes your personal brand’s voice, tone, and style.
   - See [What is the difference between voice and tone?](https://medium.com/evoking-brand/what-is-the-difference-between-voice-and-tone-5f0fca775520), then Mailchimp’s [Writing Goals and Principles:
 Mailchimp](https://styleguide.mailchimp.com/writing-principles/) and [Voice and Tone: Mailchimp](https://styleguide.mailchimp.com/voice-and-tone/) for structure